appcell/OverwatchDataAnalysis/README.md

 2. Choose the video file to be analysed in `Video path`
 3. Choose the output path in `Save to`
 4. Input team names: team on left side in `Team A`, team on right side in `Team B`
-5. Input player names
+5. Input player names (1-6, 7-12 from left to right)
 6. Click on `Analyze` and wait

 ### Video file requirements

-The video has to be full-screened without any watermark during the match.
+_The video has to be full-screened without any watermark during the match._

-Resolution should be no less than 720p.
+_Resolution should be no less than 720p._

-All events in the same video will be output to the same timeline.
-Thus it's strongly recommended not to include more than 1 matches in the same video.
+All events in the same video will be outputed to the same timeline.
+Thus _it's strongly recommended not to include more than 1 matches in one video_.

 ## Bug report

-If the programme doesn't run, or its output isn't what you expect, please submit a new issue in: https://github.com/appcell/OverwatchDataAnalysis/issues
+If the program doesn't run, or its output isn't what you expect, please submit a new issue in: https://github.com/appcell/OverwatchDataAnalysis/issues

-A good issue includes:
+An issue usually includes:
-1. description of your problem
+1. problem description
 2. name & version of your operating system
-3. specify the match or the video file you're analyzing, and when the problem happens
+3. specify the match or the video file you analyze, and when the problem happens
 4. the outputed `.xlsx` file (if exists)
 5. contact info (if you don't check your email that often)